Joe Root (hermit): Presque Isle State Park

 Root moved away from his childhood home to Presque Isle while still in his adolescent years.
-As one of the first permanent inhabitants to the peninsula (Presque Isle wasn't declared an official state park until 1921), he built a number of shacks in various parts of the peninsula to suit the particular activity of any given day.
+He was one of the first permanent inhabitants of the peninsula (Presque Isle wasn't declared an official state park until 1921).
 There was also a lighthouse keeper who resided at the park during the late 19th century and he often had his tomatoes swiped by Root.

-Root built his shacks out of driftwood, packing crates and anything else that washed up on shore.
 Root hunted and fished to support himself in the harsh environment – he would become fond of raw fish in particular.
 There was a rumor that a dead cow once washed up on the shore of Presque Isle and Root fed off of it for an entire week.
 Root also ate local wild plants such as wild cattails, duck potatoes, spatterdocks, rice, blueberries, dewberries, and wild strawberries.

 Root was a favorite with local children, entertaining them with ventriloquism and stories about his "friends".
 These friends were called the Jee-Bees (alternatively known as either GBs or jeebies); they were invisible nature spirits who could accurately predict the weather.
 During long winter nights, Root would walk to Erie to spend some time at the local poorhouse.
 Locals could sometimes see him walking on State Street with either a fishing net or a cane pole.

-Business ideas and later life

-One of his business ideas was to build a balloon factory, and use the prevailing westerly winds to transport travelers across state lines to Buffalo, New York.
+Later life

 Root was committed to the Warren State Hospital for the Insane in Warren, Pennsylvania, on 14 April 1910 after a short stay at an Erie-area poorhouse.
-Stories suggest he was sent there because authorities feared he'd claim the peninsula as his home through adverse possession.